Available in Nexus Repository OSS and Nexus Repository Pro

 To manage repositories select the Repositories item in the Repository sub menu of the Administration menu.

-A blob store is a storage mechanism for the binary parts of the components and their assets.
+A blob store is the internal storage mechanism for the binary parts of components and their assets.
 Each blob store can be used by one or multiple repositories and repository groups.
 A default blob store that is based on a file system storage within the data directory configured during the installation is automatically configured.

 The Blob Stores feature view available via the Blob stores item in the Repository sub menu of the Administration menu displays a list of all configured blob stores.
 The columns provide some detail about each blob store:

 the name of the blob store as displayed in the repository administration

 the type of the blob store backend; File is available representing a file system-based storage and S3 allows blobs to be stored in AWS S3 cloud storage

 the overall space available for the blob store

 Click on a specific row to inspect further details of the selected blob store.
 The details view displays Type and Name and the absolute Path to the file system storage.

 The Create blob store button allows you to add further blob stores.
 You can configure the Type and Name for the blob store.
 The Path parameter should be an absolute path to the desired file system location.
 It has to be fully accessible by the operating system user account running the Nexus repository manager.

 Once a blob store has been created it can no longer be modified and any blob store used by a repository or repository group can not be deleted.